 Synchronizing the Magnetic and Electric fields

-In the finite-difference time-domain method, the electric and magnetic fields are stored at different times (and different positions in space), in a leap-frog fashion.
-At any given time-step during the simulation, the E and D fields are stored at time , but the H and B fields are stored at time (where is the time-step size).
+In the finite-difference time-domain method, the electric and magnetic fields are stored at different times (and different positions in space), in a leapfrog fashion.
+At any given time-step during the simulation, the and fields are stored at time , but the and fields are stored at time (where is the time-step size).

 This means that when you output the electric and magnetic fields from a given time step, for example, the fields actually correspond to times apart.
 For most purposes, this slight difference in time doesn't actually matter much, but it makes a difference when you compute quantities like the Poynting flux that combine electric and magnetic fields together, e.g. for the

 output-poynting (Scheme) function.
 If what you really want is the Poynting flux at time t, then computing is slightly off from this — the error is of order , or first-order accuracy.
 This is unfortunate, because the underlying FDTD method ideally can have second-order accuracy.

 To improve the accuracy for computations involving both electric and magnetic fields, Meep provides a facility to synchronize the and fields with the and fields in time.
 Technically, what it does is to compute the magnetic fields at time by performing part of a timestep, and then averaging those fields with the fields at time .
 This produces the magnetic fields at time t to second-order accuracy , which is the best we can do in second-order FDTD.
 Meep also saves a copy of the magnetic fields at , so that it can restore those fields for subsequent timestepping.

 All of this process is handled for you in Meep by a single step function:

 synchronized-magnetic (Scheme).
 By wrapping this around your step functions, it ensures that those step functions are called with synchronized electric and magnetic fields (to second-order accuracy), while restoring the magnetic fields automatically for subsequent timestepping.